nomalee/Ivan/README.md

 - numpy v1.23.4
 - pandas v1.5.1

-Other libaries may be required.
+Other libraries may be required.
 You can refer to the [tankbuster]([url](https://github.com/thiippal/tankbuster)) repository for checking out the libraries required by tankbuster.

 ## Usage